We don’t support this browser anymore.

 Our view

-The group's so-called "elevation strategy" is moving along nicely too.
+The group's so-called "elevation strategy" is helping to drive growth at the core Sports Direct business.
 It calls for new flagship stores to display products in a more flattering and digitally integrated environment, which is helping to strengthen its relationships with major global brands.
 The likes of Nike and Adidas have even gone as far as to name Sports Direct as a key partner.
 Other brands like The North Face, Columbia and Salomon have recently been brought into the fold too, which should help boost sales.

 This stronger relationship aids the group's ability to secure new and exclusive items from these brands, which can be used to lure more customers into stores.
 It's this shifting product mix towards higher-end items which is boosting gross margins.
 We're impressed by the early signs from the new flagship stores, but lots more still need upgrading if the new format is to contribute more meaningfully.

 We should mention that there's a decent amount of execution risk that comes with a move of this magnitude.
-The structural decline in bricks-and-mortar shopping is a force to be reckoned with.
-And department stores in particular are facing the brunt of the issues - particularly unsavoury lease agreements and falling footfall.
+Store numbers have been coming down across the portfolio, reflecting a focus on quality over quantity.
+But the structural decline in bricks-and-mortar shopping remains a force to be reckoned with.

 The risks surrounding the retail sector are driving negative market sentiment.
 And likely due to its high-brick-and-mortar store exposure, Frasers is trading at the bottom end of its peers.
-We struggle to get too excited about the company at the moment, preferring other names in the sector.
+While the group is making some steps to modernise its operations, we struggle to get too excited about the company, preferring other names in the sector.

 Environmental, social and governance (ESG) risk